NasirYasin1/NasirYasin1.github.io/_pages/about.md

 I’m always open to connecting with new people and learning about their work.
 If you’d like to discuss shared interests or explore a potential collaboration, feel free to reach out.
 I’m happy to chat about ideas, projects, or opportunities.

+I’m always open to connecting with new people and learning about their work.
+If you’d like to discuss shared interests or explore a potential collaboration, feel free to reach out.

 {% comment %}
 I am a graduate researcher in **Applied and Computational Mathematics** at **Old Dominion University (ODU), Norfolk, Virginia**, where I am currently pursuing my **Ph.D.
 (2025–Present)**.
 My work lies at the intersection of **scientific computing, numerical modeling, and machine learning**, with a focus on developing stable, efficient, and scalable computational methods for complex systems.
 My research interests include **algorithm development, numerical methods for PDEs, high-performance computing (HPC), data assimilation**, and **data-driven modeling**.